eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/howto/build_custom_agents.md

 ```bash
 make docker-serve
 ```

+> Note: you may be prompted to enter your OPENAI_API_KEY.
+See [Quickstart Prerequisites](/docs/quickstart#prerequisites) if this is your first time running Eidolon.
 ## Add Dynamic Actions

 To take this example to the next level, you can code the agent to dynamically configure actions based on runtime values.